Stock market volatility: Options traders expect more, more, more

 Disclaimer and Other Important Information:

 This site and the information contained in it should not be the basis of an investment decision.
 An Investment decision should be based on your customary and thorough due diligence procedures, which should include, but not be limited to, a thorough review of all relevant term sheets and other offering documents as well as consolation with legal, tax and regulatory experts.
 Any person subscribing for an investment must be able to bear the risks involved and must meet the particular Fund’s suitability requirements.
 Some or all alternative investment programs may not be suitable for certain investors.
 No assurance can be given that any Fund will meet its investment objectives or avoid losses.
-A discussion of some, but not all, of the risks associated with investing in the Fund can be found in the Fund’s private placement memoranda, subscription agreement, limited partnership agreement, articles of association or other offering documents as applicable (collectively the “Offering Documents”), among those risks, which we wish to call to your attention, are the following:
+A discussion of some, but not all, of the risks associated with investing in the Fund can be found in the Fund’s investment advisory agreement, private placement memoranda, subscription agreement, limited partnership agreement, articles of association or other offering documents as applicable (collectively the “Offering Documents”), among those risks, which we wish to call to your attention, are the following:

 The performance information presented herein may have been generated during a period of extraordinary market volatility or relative stability in a particular sector.
 Accordingly, the performance is not necessarily indicative of results that the Fund may achieve in the future.
 In addition, the foregoing results may be based or shown on an annual basis, but results for individual months or quarters within each year may have been more favorable or less favorable than the results for the entire period, as the case may be.
 If index information is included, it is merely to show the general trend in the markets in the periods indicated and is not intended to imply that the portfolio was similar to the indices in either composition or element of risk.
 This report may indicate that it contains hypothetical or actual performance of specific strategies employed by the Adviser, such strategies may comprise only a portion of any specific Fund’s portfolio, and, therefore, the reported strategy level performance may not correspond to the performance of any Fund for the reported time period.
+Please note that the Adviser calculates its assets under management with respect to its overlay strategies based on notional valuations and mandate sizes rather than market valuations.

 Not Legal, Accounting or Regulatory Advice: This material is not intended to represent the rendering of accounting, tax, legal or regulatory advice.
 A change in the facts or circumstances of any transaction could materially affect the accounting, tax, legal or regulatory treatment for that transaction.
 The ultimate responsibility for the decision on the appropriate application of accounting, tax, legal and regulatory treatment rests with the investor and his or her accountants, tax and regulatory counsel.
-Potential investors should consult, and must rely on their own professional tax, legal and investment advisors as to matters concerning the Fund and their investments in the Fund.
+Potential investors should consult, and must rely on their own professional tax, legal and investment advisors as to matters concerning a Fund and their investments in a Fund.
 Prospective investors should inform themselves as to: (1) the legal requirements within their own jurisdictions for the purchase, holding or disposal of investments; (2) and applicable foreign exchange restrictions; and (3) any income and other taxes which may apply to their purchase, holding and disposal of investments or payments in respect of the investments of the Fund.

 This is not a solicitation to buy or an offer to sell interest in our funds, such offers will be made only by distribution of a private placement memorandum and only in compliance with applicable law.